BeSpunky/angular-google-maps/wiki/Best-Practices/Feature-Components.md

 I'm interested in a [Template driven solution](#Feature-Child-Component) | [Programmatic solution](#Feature-Child-Directive).

 ## Feature Child Component
-TODO: VERIFY THAT THIS WORKS.
-PROABLY AN `ng-container` IS REQUIRED IN THE TEMPLATE.

 We'll create a component and place all overlay directives necessary for our route rendering in its template:
 ```typescript
 // route-overlay.component.ts